What is BeAware and how to get rid of it

 Many Mac users know how irritating adware pop-ups can be.
 Do you notice tons of intrusive ads while surfing the web?
 Most likely, an adware-type infection found its way to your computer as well.

 BeAware belongs to an adware family, but it’s not so tricky to get rid of as it seems.
-How do I remove BeAware from my Mac?
+How to remove BeAware from Mac?
 In this article, I’ll give you a step-by-step guide on how to do that.
 You’ll also find out how to protect your Mac from future threats.
-Let's get started!
+Let’s get started!

 |Category||Adware, browser hijacker, PUP|

 |Symptoms||Delivers lots of sponsored ads, displays fake software updates, redirects to bogus websites|

 |System damage||Unwanted changes to the default browser settings, system slowdown, sudden browser freeze, privacy issues caused by data-tracking activity|

 Everything you need to know about BeAware